Strilanc/Strilanc.github.io/_posts/2026-04-25-qday-prize.md

 The competition runners have taken my criticism and my advice [(1)](https://x.com/apruden08/status/2048455780811354298) [(2)](https://x.com/FinnMurphy12/status/2048168004710473897) [(3)](https://x.com/apruden08/status/2048495961450946654).
 They're looking for other ideas on how to incentivize open benchmarking of quantum cryptanalysis.
-I also want open benchmarking.
+I also want open benchmarking, and also generally agree with Project11's mission and advocacy when it's done well.
-I don't have an idea for how to do that but, for the near term, a blameless post-mortem of the competition could be a constructive next step.
+I don't have an idea for how to make open benchmarking a thing... for the near term, a blameless post-mortem of the competition could be a constructive next step.

+---

 ---